plutoegg/Exchange-Deposit-Standard/README.md

   2. Add events to all deposits, and ensure handling is the same when deposits are sent from contracts, including multi-signature wallet contracts.
   3. Ensure wide adoption by wallets and other exchanges for adding a payment reference into a transaction.
   4. Reduce support ticket burden on exchanges and node providers.
+  5. To enable batch payment of transactions sent via a contract, without causing issues for exchanges which would then currently not easily be able to detect these incoming deposits.

-### Input is required to ensure wide adoption
+### Further input is required to ensure wide adoption

   If possible the standard should be expanded to encompass payments and deposits with tokens.

   In a similar way to the functionality of ENS, a registry contract could allow entities to register their deposit addresses.
-Any address listed there would then require the end user to add an extra payment reference field in order to send a deposit to that address.
+Wallet applications would ensure that for any address listed in that registry contract the end user would be asked to add an extra payment reference field in order to send a deposit to that address.

-### Current proposal
+### First version

+  A first deposit contract is proposed with the following features:
+  1. Deposits are received via the `sendDeposit(uint256 paymentReference) payable` function.
+  1. Only deposits with a valid supplied uint payment reference are accepted, and issue a `DepositReceived` event.
+  2. All other deposits, either calling the function without a valid payment reference or via the fallback function, return the sent ether to the sender, and issue a `BadDepositReceived` event.
+  3. The contract also includes a `claimTokens` function allowing any ERC20 tokens sent to the contract to be retrieved by the owner and manually returned to the sender.
+It would be preferable to extend the contract to accept deposits of tokens, using for example the ERC223 standard proposed.

+  The ideal usage would be for client wallets to offer a paymentReference field and allow a user to input it if the deposit contract is found in a registry.

+  A second more basic usage is possible now without relying on wide scale adoption, since most wallets allow user to add a `data` field already to their transactions when sending ether to an address.
+  1. Provide a 'payment reference' for users to copy and paste into the data field.
+This would be for example: `0x3958fe9e0000000000000000000000000000000000000000000000000000000000340769` , where the `0x3958fe9e` represents the sendDeposit function for the contract, and `340769` is the hex payment reference.
+  2. User sends the amount of ETH they wish to deposit to the deposit address, adding the data.